citp/privacy-policy-historical/o/od/odt/odt.co.nz.md

-> *The following text is extracted and transformed from the odt.co.nz privacy policy that was archived on 2009-05-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090522192356id_/http%3A//www.odt.co.nz/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the odt.co.nz privacy policy that was archived on 2009-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091121174550id_/http%3A//www.odt.co.nz/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Otago Daily Times Online
+# Privacy Policy | Otago Daily Times Online News

 _**Allied Press Limited**_